virtusize/integration_ios/README.md

 The SNS authentication flow requires switching to a SFSafariViewController, which will load a web page for the user to login with their SNS account.
 A custom URL scheme must be defined to return the login response to your app from a SFSafariViewController.

-You must register a URL type and send it to the `VirtusizeAuth.setAppBundleId` method.

 #### (1) Register a URL type

 In Xcode, click on your project's **Info** tab and select **URL Types**.